MY DOCTOR TOLD ME TO STOP MY NATURAL THYROID MEDICATION

 TSH is also typically low if a person has sufficient free T3 and T4 where the body does not have to signal (TSH) for more production.
 There are many studies on this and they are available in our office anytime (and some are shown below).
 The “lab results” approach to medicine does not take into account symptoms and seemingly ignores the science.

-In defense of the family doctor/endrocrinologist, he or she is trained to go by labs and is trained to base his or her diagnosis on lab results.
+In defense of the family provider/endrocrinologist, he or she is trained to go by labs and is trained to base his or her diagnosis on lab results.
 They seldom, if ever test the free T3 and seldom go by your results or symptoms.
 The conventional/pharmaceutical approach is to prescribe a synthetic T4 (snythroid, levoxyl, levothyroxine, etc.).
 You may be told that if your TSH is suppressed, then you will lose bone and increase your risk of heart disease.
 However, as you can see below, the science is just the OPPOSITE except in cases of true hyperthyroidism.

 The Science of Thyroid

 Women with low normal thyroid levels had a 4-fold increase risk of heart disease.
 This increased risk was equal to the risk of smoking and high cholesterol.
 Low normal thyroid levels are a strong predictor for heart attacks.”
 Annals of Internal Medicine 2000; 132: 270-278.